icatalud/dart-sdk-wiki-2/Cherry-picks-to-stable-channel.md

 ### Step 3
 Then, build and run the tests, and ensure that all tests are passing.

-If it does not merge cleanly please supply a patch by fixing merge conflicts locally and uploading a cl to rietveld by doing `git cl upload`, and link to the review in the merge request.
+If it does not merge cleanly please supply a patch by fixing merge conflicts locally and uploading a cl by doing `git cl upload`, and link to the review in the merge request.

 ### Step 4
 Finally, please file a [merge to stable request issue](https://goo.gl/vcmz7o).